ant-media/management-panel-reborn/README.md

 docker run -p 8080:8080 ams-admin-panel   # then open http://localhost:8080
 ```

-## Development

-The project is built with agentic development in mind.
-The docs in `docs/` and the rules in
-[AGENTS.md](AGENTS.md) exist so an AI agent can pick up the full project state on its own,
-without anyone explaining it.

-The recommended flow: open the project in an LLM workspace (Claude Code or similar) and tell
-it something like *"we are devs on Ant Media Server, please load up the project's knowledge"*.
-Wait for it to read the docs, then you are ready to work.

-Open work lives in [docs/dev-progress/TODO.md](docs/dev-progress/TODO.md), with the current
-state in [STATUS.md](docs/dev-progress/STATUS.md).
-Agents are instructed to pick work from the
-TODO, keep both files current, and never pull future-scope (V2) items without approval.
-This
-setup is temporary: once the current TODO list is done, it gets removed and tracking continues
-on GitHub issues as normal.

 ## Release

 The panel ships inside Ant Media Server, not alone.
 AMS serves the old Angular console at the web